nas5w/100-days-of-code-frontend/README.md

 Linting is a fantastic tool for code quality, readability, and consistency.
 Using a linter will help you catch syntax and formatting mistakes before they go to production.
 You can run linters manually or include them in your build/deployment process.

 ### :book: Learning Areas and Ideas

+- Install eslint using npm
+- Lint your JavaScript

 ![React](https://i.imgur.com/aS2OoCb.jpg)